RiftTeam/tic-80-bundler/README.md

 ## Examples

-Here are some suggestions for how you might employ required files:
+Here are some suggestions for how you might employ required files.
+These examples are included in the `lua-tests` directory, and `test.bat` (on Windows, at least) should build them:

 ### Example 1: Including a single file into global scope
 ```